hail-is/hail/hail/python/hail/docs/guides/genetics.rst

             the matrix table.

-            The :func:`.linear_regression` method is more efficient than the :func:`.aggregators.linreg` aggregator, but the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can be vary by entry) and returns a richer set of statistics.
+            The :func:`.linear_regression` method is more efficient than the :func:`.aggregators.linreg` aggregator and can be extended to multiple phenotypes, but the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can be vary by entry) and returns a richer set of statistics.

 PLINK Conversions
 ~~~~~~~~~~~~~~~~~